annaby10/express-blog-app/README.md

 express-blog-app/
-├── public/                  # Public assets (CSS, JS, images) │   ├── style.css/           # Stylesheets for the app
+├── public/                  # Public assets (CSS, JS, images) │   ├── style.css            # Stylesheets for the app
 ├── views/                   # EJS template files for rendering HTML │   ├── index.ejs            # Displays all posts
 │   ├── new.ejs              # Form to create a new post